Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 We have invested a lot of time and effort in creating R, please cite it when using it for data analysis.
 See also ‘citation("pkgname")’ for citing R packages.
 ```

+:warning: **BEST PRACTICES: Citing R**

+Please cite R and RStudio in your published works.
+Please cite all packages you use in published works.
+This helps the community.